dkruyt/ginlong-scraper/README.md

 A python script that scrapes PV statistics from the Ginlong monitor pages and outputs it to influxdb, pvoutput or mqtt.

+Other then the Ginlong Solis inverter that I own.
+Possible it also works with the following inverters: Omnik Solar, Solarman and Trannergy Inverters

 ## Install

 Install necessary python modules.